thomasquinto/food-order-sim/README.md

 find the order that will expire the soonest and remove that order, since there's already a higher probability that the order won't be picked up in time to be delivered.

+The decay formula is abstracted, with a specific implementation described in the comments for [com.tquinto.fos.basic.BasicDecayFormula] (main/src/com/tquinto/fos/basic/BasicDecayFormula).

 ## License

 MIT License

 ## About Me

+Thomas Quinto
+`thomasq@gmail.com`
 [My Linked-In Profile](https://linkedin.com/pub/thomas-quinto/0/b/4a1)